edward62740/WMNS/README.md

 # Mesh Firmware

-This is a wireless sensor network system as a section of a larger project for smart home sensing and security.
-This section provides real-time data collection of various data types (see below).
+This is a wireless sensor network system as a section of a larger project for smart home sensing and security, to provide real-time data collection of various data types (see below).
 The data is collected in InfluxDB and can be viewed graphically in Grafana.

 This wireless mesh network is a proprietary, decentralized flood type network.
 The network consists of three distinct node types: routers (R), gateways (GT) and low-power end devices (LP).